kernelmachine/kernelmachine.github.io.archive/_posts/2016-02-13-out-of-core-learning.md

 title: Out-of-Core Learning
 --

 The cloud has given machine learning practitioners unprecedented strength to build and test models with less concern about memory and CPU usage.
-In the future, it's going to be even better.
 Amazon will be introducing X1 instances this year, with 2 TB of memory [^1].

-But crazy instances are expensive, and non-trivial to set up.
-GRAPH showing what'd you'd be paying for.
+But powerful instances are expensive, and non-trivial to set up.

 So ideally we'd want to use the smallest instance possible, but a lack of memory can spell the death of machine learning models.
 Say you have a dataframe of 1 million samples with 20 `float64` features each.
 A `float64` element takes 8 bytes.
 This dataframe will have a size of: